NayanPahuja/verFlow/Readme.md

 ## Acknowledgements

-This project is inspired by the "[WYAG](https://wyag.thb.lt/)" (What You Actually Git) project.
+This project is inspired by the "[WYAG](https://wyag.thb.lt/)" (Write Yourself A Git) project.
 Special thanks to its creator.
 ---

 Feel free to modify this README to better fit the specifics of your project.
 Happy coding!